Nightguards

 Symptoms of TMD include jaw pain, frequent headaches, teeth clenching and grinding, lockjaw, and popping, clicking, or grinding in the temporomandibular joints.

-Signs You Might Need a Nightguard
+Signs You Might Need a Dental Nightguard

 During your regular dental examination, our dentists can detect the telltale signs of wear and tear on your teeth that are associated with sleep bruxism and temporomandibular joint dysfunction.